MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/how-smtp-dane-works.md

 1. If you're using a DNS provider, for example GoDaddy, alert your DNS provider of the error so they can work on the troubleshooting and configuration change.
 2. If you're managing your own DNSSEC infrastructure, there are many DNSSEC misconfigurations that may generate this error message.
 Some common problems to check for if your zone was previously passing DNSSEC authentication:
     1. Broken trust chain, when the parent zone holds a set of DS records that point to something that doesn't exist in the child zone.
-This results in the child zone being marked as bogus by validating resolvers.
+Such pointers by DS records can result in the child zone being marked as bogus by validating resolvers.
         - Resolve by reviewing the child domains RRSIG key IDs and ensuring that they match with the key IDs in the DS records published in the parent zone.
     2. RRSIG resource record for the domain isn't time valid, it has either expired or its validity period hasn't begun.
         - Resolve by generating new signatures for the domain using valid timespans.